felias-fogg/dw-gdbserver/README.md

 #  dw-gdbserver

-This Python script acts as a [gdbserver](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Server.html#Server) for [*debugWIRE*](https://debugwire.de) MCUs, e.g., for the ATmega328P.
+This Python script serves as a gdbserver for debugWIRE MCUs, such as the ATmega328P.
 It can communicate with Microchip debuggers such as [Atmel-ICE](https://www.microchip.com/en-us/development-tool/atatmel-ice) and [MPLAB SNAP](https://www.microchip.com/en-us/development-tool/pg164100) (in AVR mode), and it provides a pass-through service for the DIY hardware debugger [dw-link](https://github.com/felias-fogg/dw-link).
 For Microchip debuggers, the Python script uses the infrastructure provided by [pymcuprog](https://github.com/microchip-pic-avr-tools/pymcuprog) and [pyedgblib](https://github.com/microchip-pic-avr-tools/pyedbglib) to implement a full-blown gdbserver.
-With dw-gdbserver, you can utilize the GDB debuggers integrated into IDEs such as Arduino IDE 2 or PlatformIO.
+With dw-gdbserver, you can utilize the debug interfaces integrated into IDEs such as Arduino IDE 2 or PlatformIO.

 - [Switching SNAP and PICkit4 to AVR mode](#switching-snap-and-pickit4-to-avr-mode)
 - [Installation](#installation)